pollination/queenbee/README.md

     python -m http.server --directory ./docs/_build/
     ```

-    Now you can see the documentation preview [here](http://localhost:8000)
+    Now you can see the documentation preview at http://localhost:8000